lcbc-epfl/data_management/doc/references.rst

 Recommended licenses
 ***************************

-* MIT licence: Completely free whatever you want to do with the software, data no attribution required https://en.wikipedia.org/wiki/MIT_License
+* MIT licence: Completely free whatever you want to do with the software, data.
+Has to redistributed with the license file and your name.
+Compatible with most other licenses.
+E.g it is possible to include MIT licensed code in a GPL software package. https://en.wikipedia.org/wiki/MIT_License
 * GNU GPLv3: A bit more restricted than MIT License for free software.
 MIT License is permissive, GPL License has strong copyleft. https://www.gnu.org/licenses/gpl-3.0.de.html
 * Creative Commons BY 4.0: Recommended license for data, it is free to reuse and alter your software or data but can only be shared with attribution to you.  https://creativecommons.org/licenses/by/4.0/deed.en